komouro/voice-rehab-ml-classification/README.md

 - **Decision Tree**: A model that splits the data into branches based on feature thresholds.
 - **Gradient Boosting Classifier**: An ensemble model that builds decision trees sequentially to improve performance.
 - **AdaBoost Classifier**: A boosting technique that adjusts the weights of observations and builds models iteratively.
-- **Multi-Layer Perceptron (MLP)**: A type of artificial neural network known for its flexibility and ability to capture non-linear relationships.
+- **Multi-Layer Perceptron Classifier (MLPClassifier)**: A type of artificial neural network known for its flexibility and ability to capture non-linear relationships.

 ### Hyperparameter Tuning